What are the different types of financial advisor certifications?

 RIA stands for Registered Investment Advisor.

-RIAs have a strong fiduciary duty to fulfill, meaning that it is their responsibility to handle your money in the most appropriate and effective way possible.
+RIAs have a strong fiduciary duty to fulfill.
+In essence, this means it is their responsibility to make recommendations and manage your money as appropriately for you as possible.

 What is an RIA best for?